CapitaineToinon/dsr-savefiles/README.md

 DSR uses Arxan to detect debuggers and verify code integrity.
 The [dearxan](https://github.com/tremwil/dearxan) library is used to neuter these checks at runtime before any hooks are installed.

-### IAT hook on ReadFile / WriteFile
+### IAT hook on ReadFile

 `src/iat.c` patches the Import Address Table entry used by the call site at `DarkSoulsRemastered.exe+D08781` to redirect `ReadFile` through a detour.
-The detour logs call stacks and buffer contents for `.sl2` reads.

-### Disabling encryption without patching code

-`src/dll.c` spawns a background thread that polls the game's `SaveLoad2` config struct (at `[base+0x1D053C0]+0xA0`) and clears the encryption flag.
-Both the read and write paths skip AES when that byte is zero, so no `.text` modifications are needed and code-integrity checks don't fire.
+On each call the detour attempts to read the AES key (once), and logs the first 8 bytes plus a callstack for any `.sl2` read.

 ### AES key extraction